AdikaNathaniel/FinalYearProject/README.md

-# 🌼 Pregnancy Monitoring App
+# 🌼 Pregnancy Monitoring App, Awoapa

 > **A Digital Lifeline for Expecting Mothers.
 Powered by Technology, Guided by Compassion.**